carlosp420/nymphalidae_diversification/MS_revised.md

 species can be feeding on this plant family.
 We tested whether coding these two genera as not feeding on Solanaceae affected our results.
+We expected that coding these two genera as either absence or presence would not have a significant effect on our results.

 ## Results